joshua-bandiola/Car_Guessing_Game/README.md

 so a tag will be put on that image.
 A 'BMW' text by retrieving the 'tag' code and the user will have to click on the image they think is the 'BMW'

+Game demo is attached in file in zip format.

 ## Rationale
 This project offers a fun and interactive way for car enthusiasts to test their knowledge of car brands and models.
 It also demonstrates basic principles of game development, such as image manipulation, randomization,